Potamogetonaceae

 The Potamogetonaceae, commonly referred to as the pondweed family, is an aquatic family of monocotyledonous flowering plants.
-The roughly 110 known species are divided over six genera.
+The roughly 110 known species are divided over five genera.
 The largest genus in the family by far is Potamogeton, which contains about 100 species.

 The family has a subcosmopolitan distribution, and is considered to be one of the most important angiosperm groups in the aquatic environment because of its use as food and habitat for aquatic animals.

 Taxonomy

 The Potamogetonaceae are currently placed in the early diverging monocot order Alismatales by the Angiosperm Phylogeny Group.
 Their concept of the family includes the plants sometimes treated in the separate family Zannichelliaceae, but excludes the genus Ruppia.
-So circumscribed, the family currently consists of six genera: Althenia, Groenlandia, Lepilaena, Potamogeton, Stuckenia, and Zannichellia, totalling about 120 species of perennial aquatic plants.
+So circumscribed, the family currently consists of five genera totalling about 120 species of perennial aquatic plants.